mellywebby/100-days-of-code/log.md

 **Today's Progress**: Practiced working with lists and for loops.
 Wrote a nested for loop in Python for the first time.

 **Thoughts:** Slowly but surely warming up to Python syntax.
 Honestly, today's hour wasn't very productive considering I was already half-asleep at the start of the hour.
 I was making a lot of silly mistakes.
 I'm going to start coding in the mornings/afternoons as frequently as possible from here on out.

+### Day 5: October 7, 2020

+**Today's Progress**: Focused on conditional statements.
+Learned Python syntax for if statements and logical operators.

+**Thoughts:** I used to find it so overwhelming that software engineers were expected to know so many different programming languages, but seeing now how the fundamental ideas are the same between C and Python (so far), the idea of knowing multiple programming languages seems more attainable.
+I am looking forward to setting up VS Code to run Python code,finishing up conditional statements, and learning about dictionaries tomorrow.